Frequently Asked Questions

 All local taxes are included in the price of your Untour package.
 There are generally no extra charges other than optional upgrades you may wish to add.

 In driving programs, there are normally extra fees for additional drivers, and you will have options to purchase extra insurance and upgrades.

-Guests to Istanbul are required to purchase a visa on arrival at the airport, and Buenos Aires guests must pay an entry fee in advance.
+Guests to Istanbul are required to purchase a visa ahead of their US departure, and Buenos Aires guests must pay an entry fee in advance.